anton-bushuiev/mutils/README.md

 ## Reading preprocessed datasets

-Please cite corresponding papers if you find datasets useful (see `data/README.md`).
+Please cite the corresponding papers if you find datasets useful (see `data/README.md`).

 ```python
 from mutils.data import load_SKEMPI2